rwhrsbh/AiSubtitlesDictionary/README.md

 ## Features

-*   **Instant Translation**: Click on any word in YouTube subtitles to see its translation and definition.
+*   **Instant Translation**: Click on any word in YouTube or Rezka.ag subtitles to see its translation and definition.
 *   **AI-Powered**: Uses Google Gemini to provide context-aware explanations and examples.
 *   **Smart Dictionary**: Save words to your personal dictionary with one click.
 *   **Spaced Repetition (SRS)**: Built-in review system to help you memorize words efficiently.